SciSpike/aspectify/README.md

 >NOTE: For testability, it's a good idea to separate advice from decorators wherein they're used.
 That way, you can test your advice separately from the decorators in which it's used.

+There are basically two kinds of aspects:  parameterless & parameterized.

 ### Parameterless Aspect
-Here's an example of a parameterless `Before` aspect that enforces security by authorizing the current user to cancel appointments:
+Here's an example of a parameterless `Before` aspect that enforces security:
 ```js
 // in aspect file Secured.js